circles-learning-labs/ecto_adapters_dynamodb/README.md

 `Repo.update_all(from ModelName, where: [attribute: value], set: [attribute: new_value], option_field: option_value)`

+#### **Inline Options:** *Repo.update*

+**:range_key** :: {attribute_name_atom, value}, *default:* none

+If the DynamoDB table queried has a composite primary key, an update query must supply both the `HASH` and the `RANGE` parts of the key.
+We assume that your Ecto model schema will correlate its primary id with DynamoDB's `HASH` part of the key.
+However, since Ecto will normally only supply the adapter with the primary id along with the changeset, we offer the range_key option to avoid an extra query to retrieve the complete key.
+The adapter will attempt to query the table for the complete key if the **:range_key** option is not supplied.

 #### **Inline Options:** *Repo.all, Repo.update_all, Repo.delete_all*

 **:scan_limit** :: integer, *default:* set in configuration